sjbennett123/gloryforthefist/content/writing.md

 #### Page

 If the module doesn't outwardly contain any combat, marking it as a "Page" module is a good idea.
-Add some notes about where violence can break out so that the NPCs know how to deal with it.
+Add notes about where violence can break out so that the NPCs know how to deal with it.

 #### Number of Cast Members